ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>On November 18, 2024, after addressing some bugs and deploying the fixes to the staging environment, an unexpected warning appeared in…</blockquote>

 <h3>2.
-Why AI/ML Software Development Must Operate at Production-Level Standards - <a href="https://medium.com/ai-advances/why-ai-ml-software-development-must-operate-at-production-level-standards-9411ae4c058c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Part 2: From 1 to 1M — Scaling a Full-Stack Web Application Platform to Handle 1M Daily Visitors - <a href="https://medium.com/@isaac.adams/part-2-from-1-to-1m-scaling-a-full-stack-web-application-platform-to-handle-1m-daily-visitors-24994ef1532b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AI Advances`**
+✍️ **posted by `Isaac Adams`**

-<blockquote>New AI/ML applications force us to rethink how we organize DevOps and MLOps</blockquote>
+<blockquote>In part two of this series, we cover how to scale a web application platform to support 1M daily visitors.</blockquote>

 <h3>3.
 How I Am Using a Lifetime 100% Free Server - <a href="https://medium.com/@harendra21/how-i-am-using-a-lifetime-100-free-server-bd241e3a347a" target="_blank" rel="noopener noreferrer">link</a></h3>